 For a detailed hour by hour weather forecast for Gothic go to the Colorado Avalanche Information Gothic weather forecast page.

-Animal Sightings: All birds with a √ next to them were seen on this day.
-The key for the mammals is v=visual, A= audible, t= track
+Animal Sightings: The key for the mammals for today is v=visual, A= audible, t= track

 "If you want the rainbow, you got to put up with the rain" -Steven Wright